 Using this approach ConnTrace uses the FPGA functional (HDL) names (instead of (often) generic net names on the board).

 HDL Works recommends to use IO Checker to verify power and ground pins of an FPGA.

-All device families from Lattice Semiconductor, Intel (Altera), Microsemi and Xilinx.
+All device families from Intel, Lattice Semiconductor, Microsemi and Xilinx.